MeteoSwiss-APN/pyflexplot/README.md

 # PyFlexPlot
-PyFlexPlot is a Python-based tool to visualize FLEXPART dispersion simulation results stored in NetCDF format.
+PyFlexPlot is a Python-based tool to visualize/post-process FLEXPART dispersion simulation results stored in NetCDF format.
 ## Table of Contents
 - [Prerequisites and Cloning the Repository](#prerequisites-and-cloning-the-repository)
 - [Getting Started](#getting-started)